abhiwand/atk/api-doc/src/main/resources/python/graph-titan/ml/alternating_least_squares.rst

     The list of vertex properties to store output vertex values

 vertex_type_property_key : string
-    The name of vertex property which contains vertex type
+    The name of vertex property which contains vertex type.
+    Vertices must have a property to identify them as either left-side ("L") or right-side ("R").

 edge_type_property_key : string
     The name of edge property which contains edge type